 What Fireworks Means to a School Shooting Survivor

 I despise fireworks.
-I think that some of them are so pretty, but the sound triggers me.
-Every time a firework goes off, I can feel it in my chest.
+Some of them are so pretty, but the sound triggers me.
+I can feel it in my chest whenever a firework goes off.
 The breath gets knocked out of me, and I freeze.
-At that moment, I am transported back to School.
+At that moment, I am transported back to school.
 I am back in the classroom with my teachers and fellow student.

-At that second, I can see the fear in my teacher’s eyes as he looks down the hallway at the commotion.
+At that second, I could see the fear in my teacher’s eyes as he looked down the hallway at the commotion.
 “Run,” He says with complete fear in his eyes.
 The look in his eyes will forever be etched into my brain.
-Confused, I run down the hallway and watch as a freshman falls and slides into a locker.
+Confused, I run down the hallway watching as a freshman falls and slides into a locker.
 I can’t bring myself to stop and check on her, and I’m pretty sure that makes me a bad person.
 I’m doing what my teacher said.
 I am running, from what I don’t know.

 As I Get Outside

 As I get outside, I stop running.
-I just assume that it was a fire and that I am safe outside.
+I assume that it was a fire and that I am safe outside.
 The fire can’t get me here.
 “Someone brought a gun to school.”
 A stranger says behind me.
-At that point, I can’t think.
+At that point, I couldn’t think.
 I take off sprinting.
-I almost get hit by a car, it was literally centimeters away from hitting me.
+I almost got hit by a car.
+It was centimeters away from hitting me.
 I can hear the teacher yelling at the students to get into a classroom in the tech building because it’s safe.
 I sprint into the building.

 I almost enter the first room as soon as you walk in the door, but I decide that that classroom would be the first to get shot if the shooter comes up here.
-I run a few classrooms away, and set against the wall, and wait for any information.
+I run a few classrooms away, sit against the wall, and wait for any information.
 Students and teachers start piling in.
 I look around and realize I can’t trust anyone.
 At this point, no one knows who the shooter is.
-Finally, the teachers shut and lock the door.
+Finally, the teachers shut and locked the door.

 Calling my Brother

 The first person I can get a hold of is my brother.
-He tells me that there’s been a shooting at the school and that someone has died.
+He tells me that there’s been a school shooting and someone has died.
 My heart sinks, and all I can think about are my friends.
 Fear courses through my veins as I struggle to get a hold of them.
 Luckily, they’re all okay.
-I go on Twitter, and desperately try to find some information.
+I go on Twitter and desperately try to find some information.
 Someone sitting close to me tells me who the shooter is.
 I am completely shocked and In denial.
-I’ve known this kid since seventh grade, there’s no way he did this.
+I’ve known this kid since seventh grade.
+There’s no way he did this.
 I was wrong.
 He did do it.

 We are sitting and waiting to be told what to do next when a student starts banging on the door.
-He was banging on the door so hard, and asking to be let it.
+He was banging on the door hard and asking to be let it.
 Fear overcomes my body.
 I remember begging God that they wouldn’t open that door.
 Luckily, they didn’t.
-We sat there until like 9:30, and then we are told we must get on a bus.
+We sat there until like 9:30, and then we were told we must get on a bus.

 At around Eleven, they gave us a police escort to the nearest middle school.
 We took the back roads there.
 They piled us all into the gym and waited for our names to be called so we could leave with our parents.
-I remember getting home at noon, and my family had the news on.
-I hear them reporting things that didn’t happen, so I just go to my room.
-I couldn’t sleep that night, my adrenaline was pumping.
+I remember getting home at noon, and my family had the news on the television.
+I hear them reporting things that didn’t happen, so I go to my room.
+I couldn’t sleep that night.
+My adrenaline was pumping.
 My friends can’t sleep either.
 We all stay up and talk.

 Going Back to School

-I was battling anorexia at the time so I didn’t eat anyways, but at this time I go the longest I ever have without eating.
+I was battling anorexia at the time, so I didn’t eat anyways, but at this time, I go the longest I ever have without eating.
 I couldn’t eat, I couldn’t sleep.
 I was terrified.
-Going back to school, was horrible.
+Going back to school was horrible.
 We went back on a Friday.
-We all met in the gym for a moment of silence, prayer, and to hear about all the resources we had available.
+We all met in the gym.
+Going to the gym was for a moment of silence, prayer, and hearing about all the available resources.
 The school was never the same.
-We jumped at every dropped book, we were constantly looking over our shoulder.
+We jumped at every dropped book.
+We were constantly looking over our shoulders.
 We were all wary of strangers.
-We enjoyed the service dogs that came to the school, that was the best part.
+We enjoyed the service dogs that came to the school.
+That was the best part.
 We played card games to pass the time.

-I keep in contact with the teachers I was in the classroom with that day.
+I kept in contact with the teachers I was in the classroom with that day.
 You will hardly ever catch me in sandals in public because they aren’t good running shoes.
-Every year, I plug in my headphone and blare my music so I don’t hear the fireworks.
-I can hear gunshots, and I can shoot guns (I’m a pretty good shot), but there’s something about fireworks that I can’t handle.
-I just wish people would be more considerate of people like me every year.
+Every year, I plug in my headphone and blare my music, so I don’t hear the fireworks.
+I can hear gunshots and shoot guns (I’m a pretty good shot), but there’s something about fireworks that I can’t handle.
+I wish people would be more considerate of people like me every year.